Native American Lands Environmental Mitigation Program (NALEMP)

 DoD researches historic records, documents, and literature, and conducts interviews to evaluate all information about the reported impact.
 An onsite investigation occurs if additional information is needed.
 The reports are reviewed by all parties for accuracy and are entered into the NAMSEI system.
 NAMSEI helps track mitigation efforts and the exchange of information between the DoD and tribes.

 All eligible sites are screened annually for available funding.
 When congressional funding becomes available, DoD uses information in NAMSEI to decide which sites to prioritize for funding.
 DoD considers factors other than risk to human health and the environment for cleanup of sites on Indian lands, including impacts to traditional practices, subsistence lifestyles, and economic viability.

 DoD works with tribes with selected projects on a government-to-government basis to determine how best to mitigate the environmental impact(s).
 Under NALEMP, DoD enters into Cooperative Agreements with tribal governments to address problems attributable to past DoD activities.
 These agreements incorporate “traditional ecological knowledge” into the design for cleanup, involve the tribe in project decision making, and develop tribal capacity regarding environmental services and technical remediation skills.
-DoD has executed over 300 Cooperative Agreements with 60+ tribal nations at a total funding level of over $150 million.
+DoD has executed over 350 Cooperative Agreements with more than 60 tribal nations at a total funding level of over $160 million.